rbleggi/tech-pocs/devops/opentofu-k8s-deploy/README.md

 - Configure Jenkins to use Docker and kubectl if needed (for building images and deploying to the cluster).
 - The pipeline will:
   - Checkout your code
-  - Build and test your application
+  - Build and test your Java application in app/
-  - Build and push Docker images
+  - Build and push Docker images to your local registry (localhost:5000)
   - Deploy your application using Helm to the `apps` namespace
   - Fail if tests do not pass